-When an issuer and a recipient are used and a Work Authority cannot be returned by the recipient, the issuer should notify the recipient's supervisor/manager.
+When a Work Authority cannot be returned by the recipient, the issuer should notify the recipient's supervisor/ manager.
 The return of the Work Authority should then be actioned as agreed between the recipient's supervisor/manager and the issuer.